Music generation with variational recurrent autoencoder supported by history: Experiments and discussion

-As we have told in the previous section the estimation of the quality of the music is entirely subjective.
-This is a serious problem that can hardly be ignored and demands some separate attention.
-However, we can discuss our personal assessments of the results of different models.
-Subjectively assessing the tracks produced by different algorithms we claim that the percentage of tracks with more interesting temporal and melodic structures is the highest for VRASH.

-All three proposed architectures work relatively well and generate music that is diverse and interesting enough if the dataset for training is big and has high quality, however, they have certain important differences.
+All three proposed architectures work relatively well and generate music that is diverse and interesting enough if the dataset for training is big enough and has high quality, however, they have certain important differences.
 The first general problem that occurs in many generative models is the tendency to repeat a certain note.
-This difficulty is more prominent for Language Model whereas VAE and, specifically, VRASH tend to deal with this challenge better.
+This difficulty is more prominent for Language Model whereas VAE and, specifically VRASH tend to deal with this challenge better.

 Another issue is the macro structure of the track.
-Throughout the history of music a number of standard music structures were developed starting with a relatively simple structure of a song (characterized with a repetitive chorus that is divided with verses) and finishing with symphonies that comprise a number of different music forms.
+Throughout the history of music a number of standard music structures were developed starting with a relatively simple structure of a song (characterized with a repetitive chorus that is divided with verses) and finishing with symphonies that comprise a number of different less sophisticated forms.
 Despite the fact that VAE and VRASH specifically are developed to capture macrostructures of the track they do not always provide distinct structural dynamics that characterizes a number of human-written musical tracks.
 However, VRASH seems to be the right way to go.

-In Figure \ref{fig:genres} one can see a t-sne visualization of 16-dimensional latent vectors learned by VRASH in correspondence with different music authors, genres or classes.
-The distinctively visible clustering of the certain tracks might correspond to the relative resemblance of music structures used in these tracks.
-Indeed, additional attention should be given to the macro-structure of the tracks in future.
-One could either work on a better structure classification that could be used within a meta-information input for every track or develop other architectures that would be capable to capture repetitive melodic structures that are placed on varying distances within a given track.
+Every generative model, based on artificial neural networks has a problem of low-quality output.
+Currently among melodically diverse and acoustically pleasing tracks one would inevitably hear tracks with annoyingly simple recurrent patterns, off-beat sequences, obscure macrostructure etc. When faced with this problem we suggested the following workaround.
+Alongside with the generative VRASH-based model we proposed a set of automated filtering heuristics, that allows to obtain a pseudo-realtime non-stop music generation with very limited computational power.